SixiangHu/DataMan/README.md

 [![Build Status](https://travis-ci.org/SixiangHu/DataMan.svg?branch=master)](https://travis-ci.org/SixiangHu/DataMan) [![License](http://img.shields.io/badge/license-GPL%20%28%3E=%202%29-brightgreen.svg?style=flat)](http://www.gnu.org/licenses/gpl-2.0.html)

-This is an R package for data cleaning and preliminary data analysis.
+This is an R package for data cleaning, preliminary data analysis and modeling assessing.

 ### Data Cleaning

 Data cleaning have 3 functions at the moment:
 * `DetMiss` : This is the function to detecting missing value in a given data frame, data.table or vector.
-* `PopMiss` : For missing values, we have choices between: deleting, and, populating with mean or mode.
+* `PopMiss` : For missing values, we have choices in: deleting, replace, or populating with mean or mode.
 * `quickTable` : Build contingency table from given vectors.

 ### Preliminary Data Analysis

 Currently, there is only one function provided:
-* `DataSummary`: Have a better format and more info compared with R core function `summary`.
+* `DataSummary`: Have a better format and more info compared with R function `summary` in `base`.
 * `CramersV`: Calculate the Cramers' V statistics for given data set.
 Useful for independent test.

 ### Model Assess

-* `modelPlot`: Used to visualise `glm`, `glm.nb` and `gbm` model using by `ggplot2` and `googleVis` package.
+* `modelPlot`: visualise `glm`, `glm.nb` and `gbm` model fitting effect using `ggplot2` and `googleVis` packages.
 * `sankeyPlot`: (Descoped) Used to visualise `rpart` model fitted by `rpart`.
 This idea has already been implemented by `sankeyNetwork` in `networkD3` package, hence descoped from this package.

 ### Getting Started